(1) Interpreting Apocalyptic Symbolism

 (6) Correct Spelling and Usage

-Because many books and 80% of all web sites improperly use the words “prophecy” and “prophesy” I will explain the differences.
+Because many books and 80% of all web sites improperly use the words “prophecy” and “prophesy” I will explain the difference.
 “Prophecy” is a noun and “prophesy” is a verb.
 “Prophecy” is pronounced “pro-phe-see,” and “prophesy” is pronounced “pro-phe-sigh.”
 To prophesy is to speak forth a prophecy.
 A prophecy is a prediction that a prophet makes when he prophesies.
-Some examples of proper use are: “The prophet Isaiah wrote down many prophecies.”
+For example: “The prophet Isaiah wrote down many prophecies.”
 “Isaiah prophesied about the Great Tribulation.”